Important things to know about ad fraud in 2022

 - Click Bots and Click Farms – Automated or manual methods of skewing data and creating false information with regard to clicks on ads and other links.

-If you too want great detailed analytics and brand-safe creatives, sign up to the platform from the button below (we have a 30-day free trial 😉)!
+Sign up to the platform from the button below (we have a 30-day free trial 😉) to create your own interactive creatives.